 It’s tempting to sit down at the start of the new year and plan out your roadmap.
 But it’s difficult to grasp how long a year really is.
 Each person has their own perception of time, so there’s likely to be a lot of inconsistencies between individuals’ goals, with some aiming too high and others too low.

 So zoom in on the calendar.
-Have your team members think about what they can realistically achieve success with in three months’ time, then help them plan out their action steps.
+Have your team members think about what they can realistically achieve success within three months’ time, then help them plan out their action steps.
 This makes it much easier to map out a smart (or SMART) plan that will get them to the finish line.

 3. Quarterly goal setting creates an opportunity to celebrate little wins